UniMelbHumanRoboticsLab/CANOpenRobotController/doc/CustomApplication.md

 # Building a custom application (with a custom state machine)

-Each CORC application is a dedicated state machine with its own states wic have access to your specific robot.
+Each CORC application is a dedicated state machine with its own states wich have access to your specific robot.

 ## Setup

 To create a custom application with custom state machine, two things must be done.

-First, the source code itself must be developed, by deriving the StateMachine class can be to a custom one (see [here for details](doc/StateMachine.md)), named `MyCustomStateMachine`, in files named `MyCustomStateMachine.h/cpp`.
+First, the source code itself must be developed, by deriving the StateMachine class can be to a custom one, named `MyCustomStateMachine`, in files named `MyCustomStateMachine.h/cpp`.
 These must be placed in a dedicated subfolder in the apps folder with a consistent name (e.g. `MyCustomStateMachine` must be used for both the folder and the file names)

 Secondly, CMakeLists.txt must be edited and the entry `set (STATE_MACHINE_NAME "ExoTestMachine")` changed to `set (STATE_MACHINE_NAME "MyCustomStateMachine")`.